Desierto de los Leones National Park: History

 The convent had two levels and was built by the Friar Andrés de San Miguel.
 Since the place presented complicated weather conditions, by 1722, this structure had greatly deteriorated.
 As a result, it was demolished and a new one was built in its place adjoining just south of the original complex, the current convent completing in 1814.
 Just when the war of independence had begun in 1810, the Carmelites order had to abandon its peaceful convent.
 The property was given to the government of the city to be used as military headquarters that lasted until the beginning of the 19th century.

 The post-reform government was aware of the area's resource exploitation, which had been used to fulfill the demand of the city.
 As a result, the mountain was declared a forest reserve area and of public interest in the year 1876.
 After the revolution began, President Venustiano Carranza named the mountain a national park on November 15, 1917.

 The monastery was declared a national monument in 1937 during the mandate of President Lazaro Cardenas.
-Nowadays, the 18th-century structure has a number of areas that have been restored and opened to the public.
-The park that surrounds the monastery offers activities such as day camping, overnight camping and mountain biking.

 With the growth of the city to the western valley of Mexico and the need for natural spaces, the Mexican government has sought for the expansion and preservation of this important place.
 On December 19, 1983, President Miguel de la Madrid Hurtado decreed the expropriation of 1,529 acres which were assigned to the preservation, development and beautification of the Desierto de los Leones.
 Subsequently, due to fires in some of the areas in 1998, the structure suffered deterioration which then became an ecological restoration zone within an area of approximately 400 acres.